-Domestic flight between Bogota and Cartagena.
-The flight duration is approximately 1.5 hours.
+Domestic flight between Bogota and Medellin.
+The flight duration is approximately 1 hour.

 Includes airport transfer with private vehicle, professional driver and local guide from Airport to Hotel or within city and vice versa

-You will be met at your hotel by your Bilingual guide to commence your walking tour through the streets of Cartagena.
+You will be met at your hotel by your bilingual guide to commence your private guided 4 hour walking tour through the streets of Cartagena.
 Your tour will take through the old town under the Puerta Del Reloj (Clock tower entrance), a symbol of Cartagena, into the Plaza de los Coches.
-Your guide will divulge the myths and legends, histories and stories of Cartagena from ancient times right up to the present.
-From the Plaza San Pedro Claver with its stunning Church, on through to the Plaza Bolivar; with its shady areas, where a fresh Lemon juice can be enjoyed whilst watching the world go by.
+Your guide will divulge the myths and legends, histories and stories of Cartagena from ancient time’s right up to the present.
+From the Plaza San Pedro Claver with its stunning Church, on through to the Plaza Bolivar with its shady areas, where a fresh Lemon juice can be enjoyed whilst watching the world go by.
+Enjoy a historical visit to the Inquisition Palace, considered one of the most elegant buildings in Cartagena, characterized by its outstanding colonial architecture.
+Throughout its interior, visitors to the museum will find instruments of torture and prison cells.
+The inquisition used this structure as its central command, a stronghold where criminals were held.
 Cartagena is steeped in history and a delight to stroll the streets with your own personal encyclopaedia of knowledge guiding you from one interest to the other.

 You will be met by your guide and walked to your vehicle to commence your tour of the principal sights around Cartagena.
 Castillo San Felipe and El Convento de La Popa are two of Cartagena’s most spectacular sites.
 You will set off first to the Castillo San Felipe.
 This fort is the largest Spanish fortification in the Americas and dominates the old town.
 The first fortification on the site was started in 1536 and further extended over the following 200 years mostly by African slave labour.
 Underneath this amazing structure you will find a labyrinth of tunnels.
 The sun soaked fortification seeps tales of old for every traveller and the tunnels (some of which are lit and accessible to visitors) and ramparts are a living breathing history book.
 The fortress possesses intriguing tales of failed invasion by the British and other would be attackers.
 One very famous defence of the city was by Blas de Lazos against Edward Vernon and his fleet of 186 ships and 23,600 men.
 Blas with only one eye, one leg and one hand fought off Vernon with his modest band of 6 ships and 3,600 soldiers.
 From the fort you will continue on in your private vehicle to the Convento La Popa.
 The hill is the highest point in the city and commands excellent views of the bay, old town and Caribbean Sea beyond.
 Started initially as a humble wooden chapel but later replaced by a more solid construction that was fortified two centuries later.
 Enjoy the flower filled patio and the views that stretch all over the city and wander through the cool patio and interior of the convent.
 Throughout your trip your guide will make the sites come to life as he explains not only their history but also their relevance and importance to the Cartagena of today.